Best B&W speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bowers & Wilkins speakers you can buy in 2021.

 Finally, you'll need to turn your mind to the topic of coin.
 Thankfully, Bowers & Wilkins covers a lot of budgetary bases, with offerings under £500/$600 all the way up to, well, a lot more.
 On that note, let's find you some new B&W speakers...

 The Bowers & Wilkins 606s (listed, below) walked off with What Hi-Fi?’s top speaker award in 2019.
-And with the 600 range now 25 years old, B&W decided to celebrate by upgrading the series' core models in 2020.
+And with the 600 range now 25 years old, B&W decided to celebrate by upgrading the series' core models.
 The 606 S2 Anniversary Edition hasn't been tweaked a great deal – there's the addition of an oak finish to go along with the existing black and white options, an inscription on the tweeter surround to mark the Anniversary status, and an upgraded crossover that now features better-quality capacitors – but remember, this was an Award-winner to start with.

 Given the modest nature of the engineering changes, we weren't anticipating a great deal of difference in the sound.
 We were wrong.
 While retaining a broadly similar sonic character, the 606 S2 Anniversary Editions prove significantly more capable than their predecessors.
 The biggest differences are heard in the bass: the S2s are cleaner, more insightful and have notably more punch.